Ideal Whale Watching Weather

 How big are Southern Right whales, how long is the pregnancy and what attacts mothers and calves to the bay at Warrnambool.
 This and other perplexing question are answered on this page...
 More..

-We take a no holds barred look at how the tourism and the prospect of a profit effect how we promote Warrnambool's link with Southern Right whales More...
+We take a no holds barred look at how the tourism (and the pursuit of the almighty dollar) effects how we promote Warrnambool and its link with Southern Right whales More...

 Raglan Motor Inn